ollycassidy13/LUTSynthesis/README.md

 - `<inputs_file>`: The file containing the specified inputs.
 - `<rarity_threshold>`: The rarity threshold for filtering inputs.
 This should be an integer.
 - `<verilog_filename>`: The name of the output Verilog file (without the .v extension).
+- `<n_inputs>`: The input bitwidth.
+This should be an integer.
+- `<n_outputs>`: The output bitwidth.
+This should be an integer.

 ### Example
 ```
-./TruthTableLUTSynthesizer truth_table.txt inputs.txt 5 output_file
+./TruthTableLUTSynthesizer truth_table.txt inputs.txt 5 output_file 12 4
 ```

-This command will read the truth table from `truth_table.txt`, the specified inputs from `inputs.txt`, use a rarity threshold of 5, and generate a Verilog file named `output_file.v`.
+This command will read the truth table from `truth_table.txt`, the specified inputs from `inputs.txt`, use a rarity threshold of 5, generate a Verilog file named `output_file.v`, use an input bitwidth of 12 and an output bitwidth of 4.

 ### Directory Structure